 The Solo 401(k) is a QRP that has amazing income and tax benefits that you should take advantage of.
 But you should proceed with caution.
+You may want to read our article on using a 401(k )to buy a house first.
 This is not a collaboration you should set up on your own.
 Use a professional who has the qualifications and experience to execute it the right way.

 Find out about the tax savings strategies that you can implement as a real estate investor or entrepreneur by taking our Tax Discovery quiz.
 We'll use this information to prepare to have a productive conversation.
 At the end of the quiz, you'll have an opportunity to schedule your consultation.
 TAKE THE TAX DISCOVERY QUIZ

 Scott Royal Smith is an asset protection attorney and long-time real estate investor.
 He's on a mission to help fellow investors free their time, protect their assets, and create lasting wealth.